-Donegal Mutual is currently in the midst of a multi-year effort to modernize certain of its key infrastructure and applications systems.
+Donegal Mutual is currently in the midst of a multi-year effort to modernize certain of its key infrastructure and applications systems, and the allocation of related costs to our insurance subsidiaries has resulted in an increase to their expense ratio.
 These new systems are intended to provide various benefits to the member companies of the Donegal Insurance Group, including streamlined workflows and business processes, service enhancements for their agents and policyholders, opportunities to implement new product models and innovative business solutions, greater utilization of data analytics and operational efficiencies.
 Our insurance subsidiaries began to issue workers' compensation policies from the new systems in the second quarter of 2020 and began to issue personal lines policies from the new systems, including a new personal lines agency portal, in the fourth quarter of 2021.
-Over the next several years, Donegal Mutual expects to implement new systems for the remaining lines of business that the Donegal Insurance Group offers currently.
-Even with Donegal Mutual's and our best planning and efforts and the involvement of third-party experts, Donegal Mutual may not complete the implementation of these new systems within its planned time frames or budget.
+Over the next several years, Donegal Mutual expects to implement new systems for the remaining lines of business that the Donegal Insurance Group offers currently, including three commercial lines of business with enhanced straight-through-processing capabilities beginning in the first half of 2023.
+Even with Donegal Mutual's and our best planning and efforts and the involvement of third-party experts, Donegal Mutual may not complete the implementation of these new systems within its planned timeframes or budget.
+Further, Donegal Mutual may not complete the implementation of these new systems within its planned timeframes or budget.
 Further, Donegal Mutual's information technology systems may not deliver the benefits Donegal Mutual and we expect and may fail to keep pace with our competitors' information technology systems.
 As a result, Donegal Mutual and our insurance subsidiaries may not have the ability to grow their business and meet their profitability objectives.